COMPETITIVE GOVERNANCE

 Every Sector Board must develop a process regarding an arrest through the end of a trial that respects properly passed Violent Crime Mitigation Civil Liberty Rating Floors.

-When there is an arrest for a violent crime, the following must occur at the Sector Board level: every Violent Crime CRA must proportionally staff a continuous, never ending, grand jury that will evaluate the evidence of every arrest within 6 hours of the arrest and daily while a suspect is in custody; the person arrested has the right to address the grand jury every evaluation; a 50% proportional vote of the grand jury is required to keep the suspect in custody; the grand jury may place conditions to the release such as bail, monitoring, among other relevant tools; the grand jury can require services from the prison and correction Sector; a defendant's Judicial Authority CRA must supply a lawyer to the defendant in violent crime cases; the law enforcement officers and the prosecutor of the victim's VC CRA must submit all evidence to the grand jury, the defendant's lawyer, and the court; the Judicial Authorities Sector Board must supply a judge to oversee this process; this Sector Board judge and 60% of the grand jury is needed to affirm an indictment; the Judicial Sector Board's legislative branch must set up a system consistent with these principals and the respect for civil liberty Rating Floors; the actual criminal trial is separate from the preceding arrest through the end of the trial process.
+When there is an arrest for a violent crime, the following must occur at the Sector Board level: the Grand Jury will evaluate the evidence of every arrest within 6 hours of the arrest and daily while a suspect is in custody; the person arrested has the right to address the Grand Jury at every evaluation; a 50% proportional vote of the Grand Jury is required to keep the suspect in custody; the Grand Jury may place conditions on release, such as bail or monitoring, among other relevant tools; the Grand Jury can require services from the prison and correction Sector; a defendant's Judicial Authority CRA must supply a lawyer to the defendant in violent crime cases; the law enforcement officers and the prosecutor of the victim's VC CRA must submit all evidence to the Grand Jury, the defendant's lawyer, and the court; the Judicial Authorities Sector Board must supply a judge to oversee this process; this Sector Board judge and 60% of the Grand Jury are needed to affirm an indictment; the Judicial Sector Board's legislative branch must set up a system consistent with these principles and the respect for civil liberty Rating Floors; the actual criminal trial is separate from the preceding arrest through the end of the trial process.

 Sector 11.
 Violent Crime (VC)